jasmineteoyy/Digital-Time-Traveller/README.md

-# Digital Traveler: MCT Mapping Platform (INDENG 190E)
+# Digital Traveler: MCT Mapping Platform

-A digitalized platform to track MCT Mapping for manufactuing companies.
+An innovation project (INDENG 190E) that digitalizes platform to track MCT Mapping for manufactuing companies.